 The requirements to serve alcoholic beverages in Wisconsin are pretty straightforward.
 You must be 18 years old or older and have a clean criminal history.

-The most important requirement that must be met is obtaining the all-important operator’s license in Wisconsin.
-You must apply for the operator’s license in the municipality where you intend to work as a bartender (not necessarily your home municipality if they are different).
+The most important requirement in obtaining the all-important operator’s license in Wisconsin must be met.
+You must apply for the operator’s license in the municipality where you intend to work as a bartender (not necessarily your home municipality if they differ).
 Still, you are not required to be a Wisconsin resident.

 Depending on what kind of establishment you are planning on working in, you may be required to take additional training courses independently or as part of the onboarding process.
 These requirements will vary, but the main requirements for the state of Wisconsin are always the same.